Project 3: Zine Game

 Project 1 contains TWO COMPONENTS:

-- PART 1: SKETCH OF PROJECT PROPOSAL ๐ Due: Week 8 Thursday, May 22 Please bring your ideas / prototypes to class for discussion.
+- PART 1: SKETCH OF PROJECT PROPOSAL 📌 Due: Week 8 Thursday, February 26 Please bring your ideas / prototypes to class for discussion, including a project timeline that maps out what you need done by when leading up to the deadline.

 Total contribution to final course grade: 25%